yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 !OpenWrt is free software, provided AS-IS under the terms of the GNU General Public License.
 Users are expected to have working knowledge of the GNU/Linux command line and basic networking concepts.
 Support may be provided on a voluntary basis by developers and fellow users, but support is not guaranteed.

-. /!\ '''WARNING  !OpenWrt is a GNU/Linux distribution.
-It comes with NO WARRANTY and NO TECHNICAL SUPPORT.
-Loading !OpenWrt WILL VOID YOUR WARRANTY.''' /!\

 ----------
 = Will OpenWrt work on my hardware? =
 See TableOfHardware.